BGrewell/boop/README.md

-# golang-repo-template
+# Boop

-This project is a template repository for my typical golang repositories
+**Boop** is a lightweight proxy designed to expose services listening on unexposed ports.
+This tool was designed for use in CTFs and should be used with caution in any production or other sensitive environments.